Research for Better Quality of Urban Life: the Build4People Project

 The Build4People project considers sustainable, people-centred urban development as a crosscutting task.
 A genuinely people-centred planning system can neither be expected to “evolve by itself” nor is it feasible through legal regulations only.
 Our diverse team includes Cambodian and German partners which cooperate on a trans-disciplinary basis.
 Together they will develop innovative concepts aimed at urban sustainability that are based on scientific and regional expertise.
-The notion of urban quality of life links the different work packages.
+The integrating link of our scientific-conceptional, analytical and normative dimension is the urban quality of life, which we consider to be the general foundation for our people-driven approach.
 The research consortium will carry out field research together with the most renowned local universities.
-Based on these insights, context-specific interventions will be implemented together with a number of core actors such as the Phnom Penh City Hall and by means of a secondary education demonstration project (Green School).
-Locally established multipliers such as the European Chamber of Commerce or the Cambodia Architect & Decor fair will support the further dissemination of our approaches.
+Based on these insights, context-specific interventions will be implemented together with a number of core actors most important of all the Phnom Penh Capital Hall and the developer company Peng Huoth Group.
+Locally established multipliers such as the European Chamber of Commerce or the Center for Khmer Studies will support the dissemination of our approaches.

 A strong partnership to deliver research results